hipc-book/hipc-book.github.io/_lectures/1-supercomputing.md

 In recognising the recent emergence of AI workloads on HPC systems, the HPL-MxP rankings were introduced in 2019 (as HPC-AI initially, before becoming the HPC-MxP Mixed Precision Benchmark in 2022).
 The HPL-MxP benchmark strives to unite traditional HPC workloads with AI workloads, and it does this by performing a combination of LINPACK-like double-precision calculations alongside low-precision AI-like calculations.
 The rankings are reported in FLOP/s, but are not limited to double-precision operations like LINPACK and HPCG.

-The current #1 system is Aurora, achieving 10.6 ExaFLOP/s on HPL-MxP.
+The current #1 system is El Capitan, achieving 16.68 ExaFLOP/s on HPL-MxP.

 > **Further Reading**
 >